classapp/jack-jack/README.md

 <img src="http://www.nishiweb.com.br/icomics/images/upload/368.jpg" alt="JACK-JACK" width="240" height="330">
 </br>
 <p>App created to teach people how work with React-Native.
-This step you have one exemple to how create your components and import in your code.
-We created two components, 'rating' and 'task' who will be used in the first page to load my tasks.</p>
+This step you will learn how navigate and open another pages in your application.
+To do this we use react-navigation who is a stack/component for manage our pages.</p>

 ## CREATE PROJECT
 ```sh